How to Sell a Large Guitar Collection (Every Option, Honestly Explained)

 Reverb has a defined listing structure: title, category, condition, price, shipping, and a free-text description.
 The title is your primary search vehicle.
 A good title includes year, brand, model, and one or two key attributes buyers search for:

 Your description needs to answer every question a buyer might have before they ask it.
-Cover: exact configuration, modifications or repairs, fret life remaining, neck profile, weight (buyers care), action and setup status, electronics function, tuner stability, and any known history.
-Experienced buyers on Reverb will send detailed questions—be ready to answer.
-Non-replies kill conversions.
+Cover the exact configuration, modifications or repairs, fret life remaining, neck profile, weight (buyers care about weight), action and setup status, electronics function, tuner stability, any known history.
+Experienced buyers on Reverb will send detailed questions.
+Be ready to answer.
+Slow replies and non-replies kill conversions.

 What Reverb Takes

-Shipping guitars is genuinely one of the harder parts of selling at scale.
-Each guitar needs to be properly packed—double-boxed for anything vintage or over $500, with adequate bracing to prevent the neck from impacting the interior box if dropped.
-A proper packing job for a guitar with a case can take 30–45 minutes and requires appropriate box sizes, foam or bubble wrap, bracing material, and packing tape.
-You'll need a good supply of boxes on hand; guitar-specific boxes from UPS or specialty guitar box suppliers are strongly recommended over random cardboard.
+Shipping guitars is one of the harder parts of selling at scale.
+Each guitar has to be properly packed.
+Double-boxed for anything vintage or over $500, with enough bracing to keep the neck from impacting the inside of the box if it's dropped.
+A proper packing job for a guitar with a case takes 30 to 45 minutes and requires the right box sizes, foam or bubble wrap, bracing material, and packing tape.
+You'll need a steady supply of boxes on hand.
+Guitar-specific boxes from UPS or specialty suppliers are strongly recommended over random cardboard you find in the garage.

-- Domestic shipping on a standard electric in case: $60–$110 depending on weight, dimensions, and distance via UPS or FedEx Ground
+• Domestic shipping on a standard electric in a case: $60 to $110 depending on weight, dimensions, and distance, via UPS or FedEx Ground

-- Fragile vintage acoustic: often $80–$130 with appropriate insurance
+• Fragile vintage acoustic: often $80 to $130 once you add appropriate insurance

-- Always buy shipping insurance.
-Reverb's Safe Shipping program offers some protection, but for instruments over $1,000, purchase declared value coverage from the carrier directly
+• Always buy shipping insurance.
+Reverb's Safe Shipping program offers some protection, but for instruments over $1,000, buy declared value coverage from the carrier directly

-Buyers expect tracking numbers quickly—often within 1–2 business days of payment.
-If you're selling high volume, you'll need dedicated packing days built into your schedule, not done ad hoc between other obligations.
+Buyers expect tracking numbers fast, usually within 1 to 2 business days of payment.
+If you're selling high volume you'll need dedicated packing days built into your schedule, not packing done ad hoc between other obligations.

 Returns and Disputes

 Reverb's buyer protection program tilts toward buyers in disputes.
-If a buyer claims an item arrived not as described, Reverb will often side with them even if your listing was accurate, particularly if your photos weren't comprehensive.
-This is another reason exhaustive photo documentation matters.
-Set a clear return policy—30 days with buyer paying return shipping is standard for most professional sellers.
+If a buyer claims an item arrived not as described, Reverb will often side with them even when your listing was accurate, particularly if your photos weren't comprehensive.
+Another reason exhaustive photo documentation matters.
+Set a clear return policy.
+Thirty days with the buyer paying return shipping is standard for most professional sellers.
 Factor potential return costs into your pricing on expensive pieces.

 The Actual Time Commitment on Reverb

-Here's an honest breakdown of Reverb selling labor for a 50-guitar collection:
+Here's what Reverb selling labor really looks like for a 50-guitar collection:

-That's approximately 115+ hours of active work for a 50-instrument collection—and that's assuming it all sells within a reasonable window, nothing gets damaged in transit, and no difficult buyers emerge.
+That's roughly 115+ hours of active work on a 50-instrument collection.
+And that's the optimistic version, assuming it all sells in a reasonable window, nothing gets damaged in transit, and no difficult buyers turn up.

 Selling on eBay

-eBay has a larger total audience than Reverb and, for certain instrument categories, can produce strong results—particularly for rare vintage pieces where bidding wars push prices above what a fixed-price Reverb listing achieves.
-For more common production guitars, however, eBay's guitar market tends to produce lower average sale prices than Reverb because the buyer pool is less focused and condition-educated.
+eBay has a larger total audience than Reverb, and for certain instrument categories it can produce strong results.
+Particularly for rare vintage pieces, where bidding wars push final prices above what a fixed-price Reverb listing would have gotten you.
+For more common production guitars, though, eBay's guitar market tends to produce lower average sale prices than Reverb.
+The buyer pool is less focused, less condition-educated, and the bargain hunters are louder there.

 Auction vs. Buy It Now

-For rare, highly desirable, or hard-to-price vintage instruments, 7–10 day auctions with low starting prices can generate significant buyer competition and maximize price.
-For standard production guitars, Buy It Now with Best Offer is generally more efficient—you set a floor and negotiate rather than waiting out an auction cycle.
-Running auctions requires more active monitoring and timing (ending Sunday evenings typically produces stronger results).
+For rare, highly desirable, or hard-to-price vintage instruments, 7 to 10 day auctions with low starting prices can generate real buyer competition and maximize the final price.
+For standard production guitars, Buy It Now with Best Offer is generally more efficient.
+You set a floor and negotiate, rather than waiting out an auction cycle.
+Auctions require active monitoring and timing matters.
+Ending Sunday evenings typically produces stronger results.

 eBay Fees: Higher Than Reverb

 eBay's final value fees are significantly higher than Reverb's.
-On a $2,500 guitar, you're handing eBay approximately $331.
-On a $500 guitar, that's $66.
-This needs to factor into your asking prices or it erodes your net considerably.
+On a $2,500 guitar, you're handing eBay about $331.
+On a $500 guitar, $66.
+That cost needs to factor into your asking prices, or it eats your net considerably.

 eBay Returns and Money Back Guarantee

 eBay's Money Back Guarantee heavily favors buyers.
-"Not as described" returns are nearly impossible to fight even when your listing was accurate.
-This isn't unique to guitars—it's eBay policy across categories.
-For vintage instruments, this exposure is real.
-A buyer who claims a crack wasn't disclosed (even if it's in your photos) can return the guitar, and eBay will typically approve it.
-Some sellers add a "no returns" policy, but eBay's buyer protections override this in most dispute scenarios.
+"Not as described" returns are nearly impossible to fight, even when your listing was accurate.
+This isn't unique to guitars.
+It's eBay policy across categories.
+For vintage instruments, the exposure is real.
+A buyer who claims a crack wasn't disclosed, even if it's right there in your photos, can return the guitar, and eBay will typically approve it.
+Some sellers add a "no returns" policy, but eBay's buyer protections override that in most dispute scenarios.

-- Rare vintage pieces where auction bidding could push price above market
+• Rare vintage pieces where auction bidding could push the price above market

 Selling on Facebook Marketplace

-Facebook Marketplace has become a dominant local and regional classifieds platform, and for guitars in the $200–$1,500 range, it can move inventory quickly—especially for players and gigging musicians who want to inspect before buying.
+Facebook Marketplace has become a dominant local and regional classifieds platform, and for guitars in the $200 to $1,500 range it can move inventory quickly.
+Especially for players and gigging musicians who want to inspect before they buy.
 The listing process is fast, there are no listing fees for local sales, and the reach is genuinely broad.

 The Reality of Facebook Guitar Sales

 Facebook's buyer pool is a very different demographic than Reverb's.
 You'll reach more casual players and fewer serious collectors.
-This is a feature for some guitars (production instruments, amps, effects) and a limitation for others (rare vintage, boutique).
+That's a feature for some guitars (production instruments, amps, effects) and a real limitation for others (rare vintage, boutique).
 Expect:

-- High message volume with low conversion — "Is this still available?" is the most common message on Facebook Marketplace, and a high percentage of those inquiries go nowhere.
-Budget mental energy for this.
+• High message volume, low conversion.
+"Is this still available?" is the most common message on Facebook Marketplace, and a high percentage of those inquiries go nowhere.
+Budget your mental energy accordingly.

-- No-shows — meet-up commitments on Facebook have a genuinely poor show rate.
-Confirm day-of before driving anywhere or waiting at your location.
+• No-shows.
+Meet-up commitments on Facebook have a genuinely poor show rate.
+Confirm day-of before you drive anywhere or wait at your location.

-- Cash-only complications — insist on cash or PayPal Goods & Services for any item worth protecting.
-"Friends and Family" PayPal transfers offer no protection against payment reversal claims.
+• Cash-only complications.
+Insist on cash or PayPal Goods & Services for anything worth protecting.
+"Friends and Family" PayPal transfers offer zero protection against payment reversal claims.

-Facebook Guitar Groups: A Better Option Within the Platform
+Facebook Guitar Groups: A Better Option Inside the Platform

 Beyond the general Marketplace, Facebook has hundreds of buy/sell/trade groups dedicated to specific guitar brands, eras, and categories.
 These groups have more educated buyers, stronger community norms, and better conversion rates than the general Marketplace.
 Search for groups like "Vintage Gibson Buy Sell Trade," "Fender Vintage Guitars," boutique builder communities, and regional guitar groups in your area.
 A post in three well-chosen groups will outperform a Marketplace listing for the right instruments.